joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 Let's take a look at why:
 >The first thing that will be moved onto our stack is  `console.log("Hello,");`.
 This immediately resolves and is popped off our stack.

 >The next thing pushed onto the stack is the `setTimeout`.
-Because this is an `asynchronous` call it will get moved over from our stack to the WebAPI and begin to count down for 1 second.
+Because this is an <kbd>asynchronous</kbd> call it will get moved over from our stack to the <kbd>WebAPI</kbd> and begin to count down for 1 second.

 >Our code continues to run and pushes the final `console.log` onto our empty stack.
-This immediately resolves and is then popped off the call stack.
+This immediately resolves and is then popped off the <kbd>call stack</kbd>.

 >At this point, the state of our loop is: `Empty Stack, SetTimeout in WebAPI, and empty callback queue.`

 >After 1 second, our `setTimeout` resolves and moves the callback (our final `console.log`) to the callback queue.

->Because our call stack is empty, the first item of our callback queue is moved onto the stack.
+>Because our <kbd>call stack</kbd> is empty, the first item of our callback queue is moved onto the stack.
 The `console.log` is immediately resolved and popped off the stack.

 >Our code finishes running.